Alwyn-Tan/alwyn-tan.github.io/_posts/2025-1-25-redis_note.md

 <div style="border: 2px solid #43CD80; margin: 10px 0; padding: 5px; border-radius: 15px; background-color: #9AFF9A">
 RDB Advantage:

 ● RDB is a very compatct single-file point-in-time representation of Redis data, which is perfect for backups.
-Allowing you to easily restore different version of the dataset in case of disasters.
+Allowing you to easily restore different version of the dataset in case of disasters.<br>

 ● Good performances and faster restarts with big datasets compared to AOF.
 </div>